If you are planning on having a marriage in the Netherlands, we hope you have an amazing (sunny) day ahead.

-After a marriage in the Netherlands that is traditional?
-If you are thinking of having a traditional church ceremony be aware you need to abide by the civil marriage rules first.
-Without a civil marriage you will not be allowed to marry at a church.
-You will need a marriage certificate stating you are legally married first.
-The Dutch Civil Code (Burgelijk Wetboek) and the Criminal Code Act (Wetboek van Strafrecht) stated that it is illegal to execute a sacramental marriage without a prior civil marriage.
+The Dutch Civil Code (Burgelijk Wetboek) and the Criminal Code Act (Wetboek van Strafrecht) state that it is illegal to execute a sacramental marriage without a prior civil marriage.
 So if you want a church ceremony, to go to your local city hall first to find out what paperwork you need before you are legally allowed to do so.

 The best (wo)man

 Has your future partner not bothered to show up to the big day?
 Don’t panic.
 You can still get married!
-If, for some reason one of the partner can’t attend the wedding a marriage can still legally be executed.
+If for some reason one of the partners can’t attend the wedding, a marriage can still legally be executed.
 This is what we call ‘marriage by proxy’ or more popularly ‘marrying with the glove.’
 This means that you will marry a stand-in instead, as if this was your future partner.

 Something old, something new, something Dutch, something blue.

 A long term tradition in Holland has been to hand out ‘bridal sugar’ to the wedding guests.
-At the end of the night there used to be little pouches with exactly 5 pieces of sugar coated almonds.
-(Or sugar coated rocks as we used to call them).
+At the end of the night, there used to be little pouches with exactly five pieces of sugar-coated almonds.
+(Or sugar-coated rocks as we used to call them).
 The five sweets represented happiness, love, fidelity, prosperity and fertility.
 So if you want to gift your guests something typically Dutch to thank them for attending your wedding, you could think about going the coated almond way.

 Another thing the internet is trying to circulate as a Dutch wedding tradition is planting a pine tree after the wedding.
 Apparently it is planted outside the newlyweds’ home as a symbol of fertility and luck.
 Being Dutch I thought I would’ve heard of such a tradition before, but this was news to me.
 So whether or not it is true I don’t know, but if you want to plant a pine tree as part of your ultra-Dutch wedding, be my guest.
 However you want to tie the knot, traditional or not, just make sure you enjoy the day.